 Good walking shoes or sneakers are recommended for the trek up the well marked and paved roads and walkways to the top of the mountain, from where there’s a spectacular view of not only the cherry blossoms, but of Nago City and the East China Sea.
 The event draws tens of thousands of locals and tourists alike every year.

 Parking close to the festival area is very limited.
 The best and free place to park is Nago Fishing Port that has a concurrent gardening festival going on.
-From there, a free shuttle bus takes visitors to the festival area.
 Parking at the port also allows for an easy escape when leaving.

 To visit Mount Yaedake, follow the same route, but instead of turning right to Nago Central Park, continue on Hwy 58 north through Nago and then turn left onto Route 84 to Motobu.
 Just before Motobu, watch for signs to left to Mount Yaedake.

 To visit Nakijin Castle, go through the Nago City following Hwy 58, and turn left on Highway 84, heading towards Motobu.
 Shortly before Ocean Expo Park, turn right on Highway 449 and you’re two kilometers away.
 The route is clearly marked.